-The Triple Crown comprises the Kentucky Derby, The Preakness and the Belmont Stakes, and is contested each year beginning with the Kentucky Derby run on the first Saturday in May, and concluding five weeks later with the Belmont Stakes.
+The Triple Crown is comprised of the Kentucky Derby, The Preakness and the Belmont Stakes, and is contested each year beginning with the Kentucky Derby run on the first Saturday in May, and concluding five weeks later with the Belmont Stakes.
 The races are restricted to 3-year-olds, so a horse only gets one chance to win.
 Eleven horses have swept the Triple Crown, and none have done it since 1978.

 Did you know that Gallant Fox is the only Triple Crown winner to sire a Triple Crown winner?
 He won it in 1930, and his son Omaha did it in 1935!

 The Kentucky Derby